From BR Bullpen

 Biographical Information

 "Don Larsen used to pitch so slow it ought to have been equipped with backup lights." - Shirley Povich

-Don Larsen was a rookie pitcher during the last season that the St. Louis Browns played in the city of St. Louis, MO before leaving for Baltimore.
-He lost a great many games (33) for the club in 1953 and 1954 before winning after joining the New York Yankees in 1955.
-Despite a 14 year career, he never won more than 11 games in any season.
+Don Larsen was a rookie pitcher during the last season that the St. Louis Browns played in the city of St. Louis, MO in 1953 before leaving for Baltimore.
+He lost a great many games (33) for the club that year and in 1954 with the Baltimore Orioles before winning after joining the New York Yankees in 1955.
+Despite a 14-year career, he never won more than 11 games in any season.

-Overall, Larsen was a sub-.500 pitcher and a 21 game loser in 1954, but he is most remembered for his 1956 World Series heroics.
-On October 8, in Game Five of the Series, he pitched a perfect game.
+Overall, Larsen was a sub-.500 pitcher and a 21-game loser in 1954, but he is most remembered for his 1956 World Series heroics.
+On October 8th, in Game 5 of the Series, he pitched a perfect game against the Brooklyn Dodgers.
 It was the only perfect game ever thrown in the postseason and remains as one of baseball's most noteworthy and defining historical moments.

 He not only pitched in four World Series for the Yankees, but he also appeared for the Giants in the 1962 World Series, winning a game against the Yankees.
-Larsen was a better than average hitter for a pitcher and cranked out 14 career homers and a .242 lifetime batting average.
-He also set a M.L. record for pitchers in 1953 with 7 straight hits!
+Larsen was a better-than-average hitter for a pitcher and cranked out 14 career homers and a .242 lifetime batting average.
+He also set a major league record for pitchers in 1953 with 7 straight hits!